precice/precice.github.io/pages/community/community-contribute-to-precice.md

 - Data and mesh names should start with uppercase and use `-` as separator.
 - Data names are in singular, e.g. `Stress`, `Heat-Flux`.
 - Mesh names start with the participant/domain name, e.g. `Fluid-Mesh`.
+- Mesh names of participants with multiple interfaces contain the interface in the mesh name, e.g. `Fluid-Upstream-Mesh`.
+For meshes on which it is important to distinguish between face centers and face nodes, the modifier comes at the end, e.g. `Fluid-Upstream-Mesh-Centers`.
 - Watchpoint names should be describing the point, not be a generic name.
 - Images need to be named as `tutorials-<tutorial>-<image>.png` to be correctly displayed on the website.
 You can then refer to them as `![title](images/tutorials-<tutorial>-<image>.png)`.
 Subdirectories are not allowed.